Make a fun Under the Sea sensory bin using blue moon sand and ocean-themed toys!

 - Blue powdered drink (this is the one you use with milk, like Nesquick.
 1cup or add more until you get the desired colour).
 One could use powder paint, or crushed chalk, but then it is not edible anymore.
 I have not tried food coloring yet.

-When L(3.5yrs) came home from school, they had fun outside(it can get messy).
+When L(at the time 3.5yrs) came home from school, they had fun outside(it can get messy).
 The opportunity to talk about the shells, the animals and our holiday memories came up.
 Developing language skills, conversation skills etc.

 I closed it up when they were done playing, to use it again, it does keep awhile in a closed container.
 When it starts smelling funky, I throw it out, usually in two weeks time.